-The final list of AEA campuses is posted on the TEA website in May at which time an email notification is sent to all superintendents.
+The final list of AEA campuses is posted on the TEA website in April at which time an email notification is sent to all superintendents.

-The 2017 Final AEA Campus List includes DRS designations.
-If at least 50 percent of the students enrolled at an AEA campus are 17 years of age or older as of September 1, 2016, then the AEC of choice is designated as a DRS (TEC §39.0545).
+The 2018 Final AEA Campus List includes DRS designations.
+If at least 50 percent of the students enrolled at an AEA campus are 17 years of age or older as of September 1, 2017, then the AEC of choice is designated as a DRS (TEC §39.0548).

-AEA Charter Identification
+AEA Charter School Identification

-Charter ratings are based on aggregate performance of the campuses operated by the charter.
-Performance results of all students in the charter are used in determining the charter's accountability rating and for distinction designations.
+Charter school ratings are based on aggregate performance of the campuses operated by the charter school.
+Performance results of all students in the charter school are used in determining the charter school's accountability rating and for distinction designations.

-- Charters that operate only registered AECs are evaluated by AEA provisions. - Charters that operate both non-AEA campuses and registered AECs are evaluated by AEA provisions if the AEC enrollment criterion described below is met. - Charters that operate both non-AEA campuses and registered AECs that do not meet the AEC enrollment criterion described below do not qualify for evaluation by AEA provisions. - Charters that operate only non-AEA campuses do not qualify for evaluation by AEA provisions because the campuses choose not to register for AEA evaluation, do not meet the at-risk criteria, or do not meet the grades 6-12 enrollment criteria.
+- Charter schools that operate only registered AECs are evaluated by AEA provisions. - Charter schools that operate both non-AEA campuses and registered AECs are evaluated by AEA provisions if the AEC enrollment criterion described below is met. - Charter schools that operate both non-AEA campuses and registered AECs that do not meet the AEC enrollment criterion described below do not qualify for evaluation by AEA provisions. - Charter schools that operate only non-AEA campuses do not qualify for evaluation by AEA provisions because the campuses choose not to register for AEA evaluation, do not meet the atrisk criteria, or do not meet the grades 6-12 enrollment criteria.

-AEC Enrollment Criterion for Charters
+AEC Enrollment Criterion for Charter Schools

-A charter that operates both non-AEA campuses and registered AECs is eligible for evaluation by AEA provisions if at least 50 percent of the charter's students are enrolled at registered AECs.
-AEC enrollment is based on total students enrolled (early education-grade 12) verified through current-year PEIMS fall enrollment data.
+A charter school that operates both non-AEA campuses and registered AECs is eligible for evaluation by AEA provisions if at least 50 percent of the charter school's students are enrolled at registered AECs.
+AEC enrollment is based on total students enrolled (early education-grade 12) verified through current-year TSDS PEIMS fall enrollment data.

-Final AEA Charter Operator List
+Final AEA Charter School List

-After the AEA Campus List is finalized, AEA charters eligible for evaluation by AEA provisions are identified.
-The final list of AEA charter operators is posted on the TEA website in late April or early May, at which time an email is sent to all superintendents.
+After the AEA Campus List is finalized, AEA charter schools eligible for evaluation by AEA provisions are identified.
+The final list of AEA charter schools is posted on the TEA website in April, at which time an email is sent to all superintendents.